Deim0s13/Laptop-to-Prod-Journey/docs/01-introduction.md

    - **GitOps**: Argo CD – implements GitOps practices, automating deployment and configuration management through Git as the single source of truth.

 ## Target Audience
-Explain that this document is designed for beginners who want to learn about containerized applications and CI/CD practices.

 This project is designed for beginners and early-stage developers interested in cloud-native development, containerization, and CI/CD practices.
 It’s particularly suited for those with minimal software or DevOps experience who want to understand the end-to-end process of building, deploying, and managing a microservices application across different environments.
 The documentation aims to provide a step-by-step, hands-on learning journey that’s both practical and accessible.